MaikKoster/OSDriverPackage/docs/Compress-OSDriverPackage.md

 Accept wildcard characters: False
 ```

-### -Expand
+### -Passthru
-Specifies if the Driver Package should be expanded on the fly.
+Specifies, if the name and path of the compressed archive should be returned.
-On default, expand -D will be used to extract a list of file names only.
-Only usefull if a Driver Package is specified.

 ```yaml
 Type: SwitchParameter